|

 6. Glutamine: Glutamine may be important for the synthesis of proteins and the regulation of acid-base balance in the body.
 You can also read about liposomal L-Glutamine

 7. Glycine: important for the synthesis of proteins and the production of collagen and muscle tissue.
+You can also read about molybdenum.

 8. Proline: important for the synthesis of proteins and the maintenance of healthy skin, connective tissues, and blood vessels.